brain-power/Brain-Power-Amazon-Fidgetology/blog/README.md

 ### Real-Time Fidgetology Analysis: Child Not Using Brain Power's AR System for Autism
 ![Headset Off Results Animation](attachments/results/GlassOffAnimation_V2.gif?raw=true "Headset Off Results Animation")

-~**@Runpeng, for the next draft, can you surface the face markers (eye, nose, mouth corners) for one of the GIFs?
-If it is distracting to the image, we can do a separate figure showing just that.
-It will impress viewers.
-Also, in the current GIFs you use circular disks.
-It would show off more features if they were ovals, so we could show that the system detects tilt of the head.
-Furthermore, it would be great if the rotation of the head would result in a horizontal squishing of the oval (as it rotates out of view), thus demonstrating that the system picks up rotation angle as well.
-Finally, the Rekognition Video notes mentioned it also detects eyes-open and is-smiling: we probably don't want to surface those here but I will be curious how well those work and how we might incorporate them into our future algorithms/displays.**~

 ### Real-Time Fidgetology Analysis: Child Using Brain Power's AR System for Autism
 ![Headset On Results Animation](attachments/results/GlassOnAnimation_V2.gif?raw=true "Headset On Results Animation")

-~**@Runpeng The animated GIFs of real-time stats seem to plot similar but not the same data as the lower single-snapshot graphs.
-If they were totally different, that would be fine.
-But since they are similar enough, I think viewers may doubt us a bit.
-Best if they are identical windows of the data.
-Would this take a long time to re-create?
-Is it simply a matter of letting the GIF go longer (is it the same data just not all of it) or was it a different window altogether)?**~

-~**@Runpeng, Please title these animations.
-I can help you decide title, but please take a crack at it when you can.
-For instance they could be titled: "Real-Time Fidgetology Analysis: // Child Not Using Brain Power's AR System for Autism" and "Real-Time Fidgetology Analysis: // Child Using Brain Power's AR System for Autism" or something like that.**~

-~**@Runpeng.
-For These plots, and for the plots below and the teaser at the top:  a.)
-Please make all the axis labels much bigger and easier to read, b.) either remove the 4 little icons in the upper left of the Index view, or if those are required because this is a real-time view of the actual interface you built, then brag about that!
-A real-time display that looks like that is very impressive.
-Please label it as such. c.)
-Please indicate that there are multiple possbile fidget indices but labeling the current one as "Fidget/Motion Index 1" or even better "Fidget/Motion Index 3" - to make it clear that there are multiple alternatives and we chose one that was best for the current video.
-Then a subtitle to the label (directly beneath, and in italics), such as "angular velocity" or "rotational speed" or whatever it actually was.
-Therefore the whole title for each would be something like "Fidget/Motion Index 3: // Rotational Speed of Face".
-Thanks!**~

 ![Results Montage](attachments/results/Glass_ON_OFF_SideBySide_Montage_V3.png?raw=true "Results Montage")